Access4all/adg/pages/examples/headings/html-5-outline/README.md

 The HTML 5's heading outline algorithm allows to create and maintain valid heading outlines very easily by using the HTML 5 structural elements like `<main>`, `<article>` and `<aside>`.

 In traditional HTML, you have to choose the correct heading level rigorously depending on the current context.
 In HTML 5, using structural elements you can start with whatever heading level you want.
-This makes including external content very easy, as you don't have to worry about the content's heading levels anymore (speaking about it: another way to include external content is by using an iframe, see [External Content in iFrames](/examples/headings/iframes)).
+This makes including external content very easy, as you do not have to worry about the content's heading levels anymore (speaking about it: another way to include external content is by using an iframe, see [External Content in iFrames](/examples/headings/iframes)).

-Sadly though, it isn't possible to use HTML 5 heading outlines for accessible websites, as we will explain further on.
+Sadly though, it is not possible to use HTML 5 heading outlines for accessible websites, as we will explain further on.

 ### Fact: HTML 5 outlines are not accessible